Group Trip to Jordan: April, 2020

 Group Trip to Jordan: Mystical Desert Wonders

 April 3rd - 10th, 2020

-Join me for an unforgettable trip to one of the most underrated places on earth.
+Join me for an unforgettable group trip to Jordan, one of the most underrated destinations on earth.
 While Jordan may be best known for Petra, one of the New Seven Wonders of the World and a UNESCO World Heritage Site, this small country boasts and extraordinary range of geographic climates and attractions.

-Jordan offers beautiful beaches; mouthwatering cuisine; spectacular star gazing; world-class mountain and trail hiking; unique Martian-like desert landscapes and jeep safaris; fabulous snorkeling and scuba diving in the Red Sea; and ancient Roman and Nabatean ruins.
+Jordan is an extremely safe country and offers beautiful beaches; mouthwatering cuisine; spectacular star gazing; world-class mountain and trail hiking; unique Martian-like desert landscapes and jeep safaris; fabulous snorkeling and scuba diving in the Red Sea; and ancient Roman and Nabatean ruins.
 Enjoy everything Jordan has to offer, while supporting local communities and eco-friendly businesses.

 Soon I’ll announce the details of a pre-Jordan adventure to Israel and Palestine.
-Stay tuned for those details.
+Stay tuned!